 Is the Witch's Hat Pavilion the only haunted place in Pennsylvania?

-With such a long and legendary history, there are all kinds of unsettles spirts haunting Pennsylvania.
-For one, there’s this abandoned asylum, which isn’t just rumored to be the most haunted place in Pennsylvania… but also on Earth!
+With such a long and legendary history, there are all kinds of unsettled spirits haunting Pennsylvania.
+For one, there's this abandoned asylum, which isn't just rumored to be one of the most haunted places in Pennsylvania... but also on Earth!
 When Pennhurst Asylum opened in 1908, the asylum that cared for mentally and physically disabled Pennsylvanians seemingly thrived.
 Both paid employees and volunteers worked hard to provide a safe home for residents.
-But time can be a cruel, cruel thing, and the combination of overcrowded conditions, patient abuse, and food scarcity, the asylum began its decent to decay.
-Pennhurst Asylum closed for good in 1987, and since then, it’s become a favorite destination for professional and aspiring paranormal investigators, who join overnight paranormal investigations of Pennhurst.
+But time can be a cruel, cruel thing, and with the combination of overcrowded conditions, patient abuse, and food scarcity, the asylum began its descent to decay.
+Pennhurst Asylum closed for good in 1987, and since then, it's become a favorite destination for professional and aspiring paranormal investigators, who join overnight paranormal investigations of Pennhurst.